-Just click on "Dashboard" at any time and you’ll access the Dashboard, which is the main page of the Back-Office.
+Just click on Site > Site Dashboard at any time and you’ll access the Site Dashboard, which is the main page of the Back-Office.

 Navigating the Back-Office

-In addition to the evoBar which is available everywhere, there are 4 important concepts to navigating the Back Office.
-You will find these on every page of the back-office:
+In addition to the evobar which is available everywhere, there are 3 other important concepts to navigating the back-office.
+You will find most of these on every page of the back-office:

-- the Navigation Tabs : this is the Main level of navigation.
-Each tab leads you to a different area of the back office.
+- Level 1: each tab leads you to a different area of the back office.
 The tab of the currently selected back-office area will be highlighted.

-- the Collection Selector : this bar lets you select the collection you want to work on.
+- Collection Selector: this bar lets you select the collection you want to work on.
 It appears in different sections of the back-office but not all of them.
 For example, the user management is common to all collections, so there is no collection selection in this area.

-- the Contextual Manual Link : every page has at least one such link in the top right corner.
-By clicking it, you will access the relevant page in the backoffice reference manual, giving you more information about the tasks at hand.
+- Contextual Manual Link: every page has at least one such link in the top right corner.
+By clicking it, you will access the relevant page in the back-office reference manual, giving you more information about the tasks at hand.
 In many cases, you will see additional manual links throughout the page.
 They lead to more specific instructions.
 Feel free to click these at any time.
 They will always open in a new window and you will never lose the current state of the back office page you are in.

-When you first access the back-office, you will typically see the dashboard of the last collection you have been working on.
-So you may see a dashboard that looks like this:
+When you first access the back-office, you will typically see the Site Dashboard that looks similar to the image below:

-There are 3 importants sections on this screen:
+There are 4 important sections on this screen: